 For clinicians

-QGenome is a practical digital tool which helps busy clinicians apply genomic referral, risk-assessment, and testing guidance within a clinical setting.
-It sits on your phone, tablet, or desktop and walks you through current guidance in minutes, producing a concise QGenome report that can be attached to a referral.
+Your service has adopted QGenome to help improve the quality of referrals and reduce the time your team spends on rejected or incomplete cases.
+QGenome is a digital tool that helps busy referring clinicians apply genomic referral, risk-assessment, and testing guidance; it walks them through guidance in minutes and produces a concise report that can be attached to a referral.

 • Faster, more consistent triage — every referral arrives in a standard structure.